Coronavirus (COVID-19) Regulations & Benefit Plan Considerations

 - Effective March 1, 2021, relief outlined in Notice 2020-01 is to be limited by statute to a period of 1 year from the date the individual action would otherwise have been required or permitted.

-- Individuals and plans with timeframes that are subject to the relief under the Notices will have the applicable periods under the Notices disregarded until the earlier of (a) 1 year from the date they were first eligible for relief, or (b) 60 days after the announced end of the National Emergency (the end of the Outbreak Period).
+- Individuals and plans with timeframes that are subject to the relief under the Notices will have the applicable periods under the Notices disregarded until the earlier of (a) 1 year from the date they were first eligible for relief, or (b) 60 days after the announced end of the National Emergency (May 11, 2023).

 - On the applicable date, the timeframes for individuals and plans with periods that were previously disregarded under the Notices will resume.